quintype/malibu/tutorial/mobile-amp-pages.md

 *This tutorial was contributed by [Ramsharan Gorur Jayaraman](https://github.com/sharangj)*

-Malibu supports rendering amp pages as story pages only on mobile
+Malibu supports rendering amp pages as story pages only on mobile.

 ## Steps to implement

 * First Ensure that *@quintype/framework* is at the latest version

 * In *app/server/app.js*, pass the *lightPages* prop to the *isomorphicRoutes* function.
-This ensures that a response header called *X-QT-Light-Pages-Url* is set.
+This ensures that a response header called `X-QT-Light-Pages-Url` is set.

 ```javascript
 isomorphicRoutes(app, {